Make your own Halloween Tombstone using Direct Colors Inc. products in 11 Easy Steps! Happy Halloween!

 This building was constructed in 1927 and in very poor condition when Ken began work.
 Ken’s task was to take a dilapidated space and turn it into the new home for Okie Peach Salon and Boutique in McAlester, OK.
 The floor and walls had both been cut and patched for wiring and plumbing at various points in the past.
-He need to coat the walls with concrete first before proceeding with the decorative overlay finish and brick stencil tape.
-If any has the patience and professionalism to do this job, it’s Kenneth Lazenby!
-Let’s see how he did it!
+He need to coat the walls with concrete before proceeding with the decorative overlay finish and brick stencil tape.
+If anyone has the patience and professionalism to do this job, it’s Kenneth Lazenby!